GhaynOrg/PMPS/README.md

 ![Tool output](Images/img3.png)

-the output is extensive, and you can see that the token `Authorization` is also exposed here, which is really dangerous!
+the output is extensive, but you can see that the token `Authorization` is exposed here, which is really dangerous!

 below you can see the message and some metadata.
 Even if you protect all disk storage on your device.
 The memory still contains a lot of sensitive data.

 ![Sensitive data in memory](Images/img4.png)

 There's no need to dump the entire memory.
 Just examining one page, 4KB of memory, one memory block, can reveal this data.

-And that is an example of how this might be used.

 ### #2 Detecting debuggers (Library)
 If you've put in a lot of effort to create a program, you certainly wouldn't want it to be run in an environment where debuggers could be used to crack it.
 A very common method to prevent this is to search for processes by process name or window name.
 However, crackers can easily bypass this by changing the window or process names.